fkr4eng/stafo/data/V0/formalized_statements_v0.md

         - 'm' is an instance of 'integer number'
         - 'F' is an instance of 'Funktion'
         - 'Rnm2' is an instance of 'real coordinate space'
-        - 'k' is an instance if 'integer number'
+        - 'k' is an instance of 'integer number'
         - There is an equation:
             - formalized left hand side: 'k'
             - formalized right hand side: 'n' + 'm' + 2
-        - 'Rnm2' has the dimension 'k'
+        - 'Rnm2' has dimension 'k'
         - 'F' has domain 'Rnm2'
         - 'F' has range 'set of real numbers'
         - 'u' is an instance of 'Eingangssignal'
         - 'ue1' has input signal 'u'
-        - '\nu' is an instance of 'Ausgangssignal'
+        - 'nu' is an instance of 'Ausgangssignal'
-        - 'ue1' has output signal '\nu'
+        - 'ue1' has output signal 'nu'
     - formalized assertion:
         - There is an equation:
             - full source code: '\(F(\nu^{(n)}, \nu^{(n-1)}, \ldots, \ddot \nu, \dot \nu, \nu, u^{(m)}, u^{(m-1)}, \ldots, \ddot u, \dot u, u) = 0\)'